aizzakatrina/Academy_of_Py/observations.md

 2. The larger schools with more than 3,500 students have a signifcantly lower overall passing rate than smaller schools by about twenty percent.
 The schools with less students appear to be perform exceptionally well with overall passing rates above ninety percent.

 3. When schools are grouped by type, disctrict schools have a significantly lower overall passing rate than charter schools.
 The top five performaing schools are all charter schools, while the bottom five are all are district schools.
-On average charter schools have less students than district schools.
+Furthermore, on average, charter schools have less students than district schools.